joe-bor/luckys_iris/README.md

 #### How did you come up with this?

-I saw an opportuniy to make my life and my coworkers' easier by solving a problem we all faced.
+I saw an opportunity to make my life and my coworkers' easier by solving a problem we all faced.

 ## Feedback